 Mississauga’s annual maple syrup festival takes place at the Bradley Museum and includes a variety of maple-themed activities for all ages.
 Over two weekends in March, visitors can learn about the Indigenous origins of the maple harvest, experience the process of making maple syrup, indulge in pancakes with real maple syrup, and enjoy crafts, games and guided tours of the site.

-Museum interpreters will be conducting outdoor guided tours of the maple sap line as well as tours of the historic Bradley House.
-An Elder from the Mississaugas of the Credit First Nation will be on hand to teach about Indigenous seasonal food traditions and there will be puppet shows, crafts, games and more.
+Museum interpreters will be conducting outdoor guided tours of the maple sap line.
+An Elder from the Mississaugas of the Credit First Nation will be on hand to teach about Indigenous seasonal food traditions (on March 14th and 15th only) and there will be puppet shows, crafts, games and more.
+There will also be a Petting Zoo on March 21st and 22nd only.

-Free shuttle service is available from the Clarkson GO station.
+Free shuttle service is available from the Clarkson GO station as there is limited parking available at the site.

 Where: 1620 Orr Road, Mississauga